StochSS/stochss/README.md

 ## Obtaining the code:

-StochSS is downloaded by cloning the GitHub repository.
-Since the repository relies on several submodules,
+StochSS is downloaded by cloning the GitHub repository. **Since the repository relies on several submodules,
-a recursive cloning has to be performed.
-Open a terminal and from a directory where you want to download the code, (your home folder is a good place) type the following command:
+a recursive cloning has to be performed.** Open a terminal and from a directory to where you want to download the code, (your home folder is a good place) type the following command:

     $ git clone --recursive https://github.com/StochSS/stochss.git